minjong-ha/ict331-2019-spring-pa1/README.md

 		- shamt: 0

   - Thus, your interpreter should add values in register 17 and 18, which is 0x14 and 0x18 initially, and store the result (0x2c) into register 8.

+  - Another example is `43 16 8 -8`, which is in I-format.
+Accordingly,

+  		- opcode: 43 (==0x2b, sw)
+		- rs : 16
+		- rt : 8
+		- immediate: -8

+  - Thus, the interpreter stores the value in register 8 (rt) on the memory whose address is calculated by subtracting 8 from the value in register 16.

   - The interpreter should be able to process following operations for full points.
 Note the number in /* */ indicates the opcode (and funct).